crsardar/hands-on-git/README.md

-# handson-git
+# hands-on-git
-Playing with Git
+Playing with Git.